tchangkiat/aws-cloudformation-templates/EKS/README.md

 # Set up AWS App Mesh (optional)

 Note: These instructions are using github.com/tchangkiat/sample-express-api as the application.
-You may download the configuration (e.g. yaml, json) files and modify them to cater to your application.
+You may download the configuration (e.g. yaml, json) files and modify them for your application.

 1. Execute the following commands: